What does the program schedule look like?

 Since this is a special session program you will be receiving registration forms for each session/semester that you will complete and submit with payment to the University Business Center.
 There will also be an option to complete the registration process online which you will learn more about during the orientation.
 As part of the cohort program, all your classes will be prescheduled and your seat will be reserved.

-Orientation will take place a week or so before the actual program start date for participants that have been admitted into the program.
+Orientation will take place a few weeks before the actual program start date for participants that have been admitted into the program.
 During the orientation you will go over the schedule, registration & payment procedures, program standards, and other relevant information.
 This will also be a great opportunity to get to know your classmates.